lembn/CLUNKS/README.md

 The purpose of `pointer` is for the feed to keep track of the user's postion in lines.
 New lines are always inserted into the `0th` element of the feed such that the bottom off the feed shows the new messaged. `pointer` is checked to see to be greater than zero because that the user has scrolled away from the newest message, and it isn't visible in the feed.
 Since `Add` is only called when new messages come in, `pointer` being away from zero at this point means that the feed is now out of date, so the header is updated to display `"[INCOMING FEED - (▼)]"` to alert the user that there are new messages to view.
 The boolean variable `updated` is then set to `false` to represent that the feed is out of date and pointer is incremented to accurately point to the line that is displayed at the bottom of the feed.
 When `pointer` is checked to be greater than zero, `updated` must also be true for the condition to be satified.
 Setting updated to `false` prevents the condition from being satisfied again if `Add` is called before the user scrolls down to the bottom of the feed.

 `linesAdded` is an integer used to count the number of lines that `Add` has added to `lines`.
-It is initialised to `1` because any message must take up at least one line. `counter` is an integer used to count the number of characters that the current line has used, to see if a new `line` needs to be created. `insertList` is a reference the list that new lines should be inserted into. `alive` represnets if the current feed is active or not so if the `alive` is true, new lines should be inserted into `lines` so that they can be ouputted by `Update`, otherwise the lines should be added to a new list so they can be saved to the message file and loaded when a new feed is activated.
+It is initialised to `1` because any message must take up at least one line. `counter` is an integer used to count the number of characters that the current line has used, to see if a new `line` needs to be created. `insertList` is a reference the list that new lines should be inserted into. `isAlive` represnets if the current feed is active or not so if the `isAlive` is true, new lines should be inserted into `lines` so that they can be ouputted by `Update`, otherwise the lines should be added to a new list so they can be saved to the message file and loaded when a new feed is activated.

 A new element of `insertList` is created.
 This element represents the first line that will be added.
 After this the procedure will iterate though `text` to continually add all the `text` from the message until it has added eveything.
 Inside this loop, the algorithm checks to see if the current text to add will fit in the current line or go over.
 This is done by comparing `counter + text[i].Length` to `width`, where `width` is an integer storing the `width` of the console calculated elsewhere in the class..
 If it will fit then it is added to the current line element, and counter is increased to accurately represent the number of characters used up by the current line.
 If the current text won't fit, then the program will calculate how many characters of the current text will overflow the current line.
 This value is then stored into `overflow`.
 The alorithm will then fill the current line with as much of the current text that can fit (with `text[i].Substring(0, text[i].Length - overflow)`), then create a new line element.
 Since the algorithm is now on a new line, `pointer` and `linesAdded` are and `counter` is reset.
 The algorithm then inserts the remaining text from the current text back into the `text` list, so that on the next iteration, the overflow characters will be processed accordingly.